 The remaining decimation factor is made up by the CIC filter.
 If the remaining factor is 1 then the CIC is bypassed.

 The following table demonstrates some examples of how the filter chain is configured to implement the desired decimation factor:

 The Support Package for Xilinx FPGA-Based Radio software incorporates the logic to determine these settings automatically from the desired decimation factor block mask parameter.

-You can set your desired values in the receiver System object for center frequency, gain, and bandwidth.
+You can set the desired values in the receiver System object for the following radio properties.
 However, due to quantization or range issues, the actual values can differ from your desired values.
-The actual values are stored in the properties that begin with Actual.
+The actual values are stored in the properties that begin with Actual (see table).

 |Parameter to Set||Actual Value|